mkoutroumpas/AndroidToData/README.md

 An educational app for connecting to cloud database instances such as SAP HANA MDC and utilizing them to create informative dashboards.

 This project consists of two modules: DataAccess and UserInterfaceApp.
 DataAccess is a generalized connector to cloud databases;
-however, we focus on SAP HANA MDC Trial instances on this project.
+however, we focus on SAP HANA MDC Trial instances on this version.

 UserInterfaceApp is a simple Android application that connects to DataAccess and demonstrates several business intelligence-oriented functionalities such as dashboard creation, viewing and customization.
+It also features seamless offline functionality.

+Currently, the back-end module (DataAccess) is being developed, with a 01.11.2017 target completion date for the first beta version.